fsotoc/grtools/README.md

 # Installation

-Of course, you will need R, which you can download [here](http://cran.rstudio.com/).
+Of course, you will need R (64-bit version), which you can download [here](http://cran.rstudio.com/).
 It is also a good idea to install RStudio, which you can download [here](http://www.rstudio.com/products/rstudio/download/).

 ## 1. Installing pre-requisites
 **grtools** requires [Rcpp](http://cran.r-project.org/web/packages/Rcpp/index.html) to work, which in turn requires a development environment with a suitable compiler.
 If you already have this, go to step 2.